Homo naledi: Build

 The H. naledi specimens are estimated to have, on average, stood approximately 143.6 cm and weighed 39.7 kg.
 This body mass is intermediate between what is typically seen in Australopithecus and Homo species.
-Like other Homo, female and male H. naledi were likely about the same size, males on average about 20% larger than females.
+Like other Homo, female and male H. naledi were likely about the same size.
 A juvenile specimen, DH7, is skeletally consistent with a growth rate similar to the faster ape-like trajectories of MH1 (A. sediba) and Turkana boy (H. ergaster).
 Because dental development is so similar to that of modern humans, a slower maturation rate is not completely out of the question.
 Using the faster growth rate, DH7 would have died at 8–11 years old, but using the slower growth, DH7 would have died at 11–15 years old.

 Concerning the spine, only the tenth and eleventh thoracic vertebrae (in the chest region) are preserved from presumably a single individual, which are proportionally similar to those of contemporary Homo, although being the smallest recorded of any hominin.
 The two transverse processes of the vertebra, which jut out diagonally, are most similar to those of Neanderthals.
 The neural canals within are proportionally large, similar to modern humans, Neanderthals, and H. e. georgicus.
 The eleventh rib is straight like that of A. afarensis, and the twelfth rib is robust in cross-section like that of Neanderthals.
 Like Neanderthals, the twelfth rib appears to have supported strong intercostal muscles above, and a strong quadratus lumborum muscle below.
 Unlike Neanderthals, there was weak attachment to the diaphragm.
 Overall, this H. naledi specimen appears to have been small-bodied compared with other Homo species, although it is unclear whether this single specimen is representative of the species.

 The shoulders are more similar to those of australopithecines, with the shoulder blade situated higher on the back and farther from the midline, short clavicles, and little or no humeral torsion.
 Elevated shoulder and clavicle bones indicate a narrow chest.
 The pelvis and legs have features reminiscent of Australopithecus, including anterposteriorly compressed (from front to back) femoral necks, mediolaterally compressed (from left to right) tibiae, and a somewhat circular fibular neck; which indicate a wide abdomen.
 This combination would preclude efficient endurance running in H. naledi, unlike H. erectus and descendants.
 Instead, H. naledi appears to have been more arboreal.